 First, you can start at the lower end.
 You can go on Craigslist and find hundreds (literally) of DJs advertising their services on there.
 You'll find a lot of brand new DJs, offering low prices, simply because they want to gain experience.
 Well, I don't think you want a new DJ to learn on the job, at your wedding or event.
 Learning means, possibly making mistakes, so no thanks.
 There are numerous DJs on there, using various marketing techniques, such as "Voted #1 in Austin, or Texas," or "super cheap DJ services" but you have to ask, based on which poll were you voted #1?
 "Super cheap" ummm...
 I don't know about you, but I always question the value of anything cheap.
 The truth is, you have to do your own research on the companies or individuals you want to hire.

 Next, you can simply take the time to draft an email, and email each company, individually, by filling out their contact forms, but, beware, you'll be bombarded with emails, calls, and text messages, all wanting your business.
 So be prepared for that.
 We've gotten feedback from many of our clients about this.
 It's surprising how high-pressure many of these sales staff can be.
 I presume they either get a commission, or will be the actual DJ at your event, so they really want your business.
-So when you send your emails, remember, it's like going to a car dealer, so be prepared.
+So when you send your emails, remember, it's like going to a car dealership, so be prepared.
 (Almost nobody likes to go to a car dealership).